rebel7580/Roku-Plug-in-for-HomeVisionXL/README.md

 # Overview

-The Ruko Client plug-in provides a way to interface Roku devices to HomeVision.
+The Roku Client plug-in provides a way to interface Roku devices to HomeVision.
 Control can be via a serial command (from your HomeVision controller schedule or from other plug-ins), via Netio, or via MQTT, in conjunction with [MQTT Plug-in For HomeVisionXL Version 1.82 or later](https://github.com/rebel7580/MQTT-Plug-in-For-HomeVisionXL).

 # Installing